ledgersmb/LedgerSMB/doc/sources/_README.md

 # System requirements

-Note that these are the system requirements for LedgerSMB 1.9.0-dev, the current development version.
+Note that these are the system requirements for LedgerSMB <<LSMB_VERSION>>, the current development version.
 Please check the system requirements for [the 1.7 old stable version](https://github.com/ledgersmb/LedgerSMB/tree/1.7#system-requirements) and [the 1.8 version](https://github.com/ledgersmb/LedgerSMB/tree/1.8#system-requirements).